alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 ---
 layout: single
-title: "How Does Elastiknn Work?"
+title: "Tour de Elastiknn"
-permalink: /posts/how-does-elastiknn-work-july-2021/
+permalink: /posts/tour-de-elastiknn-august-2021/
-date: 2021-07-24 18:00:00 -0500
+date: 2021-08-07 18:00:00 -0500
 author_profile: true
 author: Alex Klibisz
-excerpt: "This post walks through the implementation of Elastiknn in fairly thorough detail."
+excerpt: "This post is a tour through Elastiknn in fairly thorough detail."
 classes: wide
 mathjax: true
 toc: true
 toc_label: Table of Contents
 toc_icon: cog
+read_time: true
 ---

 ## Introduction

-This post covers the implementation of Elastiknn in fairly thorough detail.
+This post is a tour through Elastiknn in fairly thorough detail.
 The best way to get more detail is to explore and contribute to the project, hosted on [Github](https://github.com/alexklibisz/elastiknn).

 This post should convey that Elastiknn is just a combination of a few simple concepts, with a couple interesting optimizations for improved performance.